liveshowy/webauthn_components/README.md

-# WebAuthnLiveComponent
+# WebAuthnComponents

 A drop-in LiveComponent for password-less authentication.

 ### 🚨 Status 🚨

 This package is a **work in progress**, and it is in early alpha status.
-Feel free to experiment with this package and contribute feedback through [GitHub discussions](https://github.com/liveshowy/webauthn_live_component/discussions).
+Feel free to experiment with this package and contribute feedback through [GitHub discussions](https://github.com/liveshowy/webauthn_components/discussions).

-Please **do not use WebAuthnLiveComponent in a production environment** until it has completed _beta_ testing.
+Please **do not use WebAuthnComponents in a production environment** until it has completed _beta_ testing.

 ## Roadmap

-View the planned work for this repo in the public [WebAuthnLiveComponent v1](https://github.com/orgs/liveshowy/projects/3/views/1) project on GitHub.
+View the planned work for this repo in the public [WebAuthnComponents v1](https://github.com/orgs/liveshowy/projects/3/views/1) project on GitHub.

 ## Quick Start